 As the lightest backpacking tent in this review (closely followed by the Tarptent Double Rainbow), the Mountain Hardwear SuperMega UL2 deserves an honourable mention.
 It’s ability to perform exceptionally well in bad weather for it’s inconceivably light and delicate design, sets it apart from other tents in this price bracket.
 So light that you will barely notice it in your backpack, and with the super easy single pole hub set up, it provides an ideal option for short, fast trips for two on tough terrain.
 The main downside, together with the thin and slightly fragile fly, is it’s lack of space.
 With only one door and small vestibule, the already limited internal space is reduced even further, making it the one of the best lightweight backpacking tents that is a more comfortable option for the lone wolf.

 Find the latest price on:

 The Hilleburg Anjan 2 is the most expensive backpacking tent in this review, but earns its value as an excellent all rounder choice that is as well suited to car camping as it is to wilderness trekking.
-The two pole tunnel design creates steep walls to provide decent headroom for two people, and although there is only one door – which can be a pain for space sharing – the vestibule has enough room to stash all your gear.
+The two pole tunnel design creates steep walls to provide decent headroom for two people.
+Although there is only one door – which can be a pain for space sharing – the vestibule has enough room to stash all your gear.

-The inner and outer can be pitched simultaneously – a big plus for bad weather, and the structure holds up very well in high winds.
+The inner and outer can be pitched simultaneously.
+This is a big plus for bad weather, and the structure holds up very well in high winds.
 For summer conditions, there is good ventilation due to the outer fly not going all the way to the floor, so for colder conditions, the Nallo 2 would be a better choice to keep out the chill.

 The Anjan is a three season, durable and spacious tent that will stand the test of time, and although on the pricey side, still deserves the Cool of the Wild All Rounder Award.